nblumhardt/serilog-wiki/Provided-Sinks.md

 Serilog provides _sinks_ for writing log events to storage in various formats.

-> You can find samples demonstrating the use of most sinks in the [[samples repository|https://github.com/serilog/serilog-samples]].

 ## Built-in

 These sinks come with the [[Serilog|http://nuget.org/packages/serilog]] package.